 Arnold & Porter—Accelerate

 Arnold & Porter offers work experience to Year 12 students who are interested in pursuing a career in law.
 Recognising that entering the profession can be extremely difficult, especially for those with least access, we are committed to improving access to the legal profession through our work experience programme.

-Week 1: Students spend a week in our London office, gaining valuable insight into life at the firm and taking part in various talks and activities.
+Week 1: Students spend a week in our London office, gaining valuable insight into life at the firm and taking part in various workshops and sessions.

 Week 2: Students spend a day at five different organisations as part of the Social Mobility Business Partnership (SMBP).

-Students are offered an A&P mentor as part of a structured mentoring programme through our partnership with Mentoring Works.
+Students will be matched with an Arnold & Porter mentor throughout Year 13 as part of our structured mentoring programme with Mentoring Works.

-- Lunch and travel costs* will be provided.
+- Lunch and travel costs will be provided for both weeks.

 We are looking for enthusiastic students who are interested in a career in law.
 Additionally, students must meet both sets of conditions listed below, created by both Arnold & Porter and PRIME, an alliance of law firms across the UK and Republic of Ireland that is committed to improving access to the legal profession through work experience.